apes-soft/OMM_Amoeba_Scripts/README.md

 BUGS
 ====

-Only amoebapro2013 (and earlier) force fields are currently offered in OpenMM.
-Comments in the OpenMM source indicate that support for more recent versions of Amoeba, and for things like nucleic acids, are planned.
+Only amoebapro2018 (and earlier) force fields are currently offered in OpenMM.

 These scripts appear to work with OpenMM as of January, 2021.
 But they are not associated with that project, and may not track changes with OpenMM.